-Adaptive equipment and services required by students with disabilities are extended through the University's Student Support Services Office.
-For a listing of available services please see the Because You're Able brochure.
+Adaptive equipment and services required by students with disabilities are extended through the University's Office of Disability Services.
+For a listing of available services, please see the Because You're Able brochure.

-Students of Shawnee State University who are subject to a physiological deficiency which restricts or limits their mobility may apply through the Student Support Services Office for handicapped parking and/or elevator privileges.
+Students of Shawnee State University who are subject to a physiological deficiency which restricts or limits their mobility may apply through the Office of Student Support Services for handicapped parking and/or elevator privileges.